test-editor/deprecated-test-editor-xtext/docs/osgi.md

 Some (rather incomplete) information about bundles, bundle dependencies and errors in that context.

 ## METAINF.MF

+Within the test-editor project the following guidelines exist:
+- ```Require-Bundle``` is specified  without version specification.
+The version (of external bundles) is already fixed within the target platform definition.
+- Bundles defined by the project itself export packages of their api (only) and can thus be used via ```Require-Bundle```
+- ```reexport``` is used in those cases, where the reexported bundle must be included (anyway) in order to make use of this bundle itself.
+- ```Import-Package``` is used for third party packages (e.g. javax.inject, org.junit) that are used and sometimes even included throughout different bundles throughout the project.

 ### Require-Bundle

 - specifies the explicit bundle (and optionally version) to use.
 If a required bundle needs to be refactored and a package moved elsewhere, then dependents will need changes to their MANIFEST.MF
 - gives you access to ALL exports of the bundle, regardless of what they are, and regardless of whether you need them.
-If the parts you don't need have their own dependencies you will need those to
+If the parts you don't need have their own dependencies you will need those too
 - bundles can be re-exported
 - although discouraged, allows the use of split packages, e.g.: a package that is spread across multiple bundles
 - can be used for non-code dependencies, e.g.: resources, Help etc.

-### Import-Package (preferred)
+### Import-Package

 - looser coupling, only the package (and optionally version) is specified and the run-time finds the required bundle
 - actual implementations can be swapped out